 We are offering three open houses prior to the upcoming application deadline.
-At all of the open house sessions, prospective interns will have the opportunity to learn about both the onsite and distance tracks of the internship as well as meet the internship director, distance & supervised practice coordinator, and representatives from the current dietetic internship class.
+At all of the open house sessions, prospective interns will have the opportunity to learn about both the onsite and distance tracks of the internship as well as meet the internship director, internship coordinator, and representatives from the current dietetic internship class.
 We hope you’re able to participate in at least one of these sessions!

 - Additional information, directions and campus map will be provided upon RSVP.

 Tuesday, November 15, 2016, 7:00–9:00 p.m.
 EST (online)